linked-db/linked-ql/README.md

     const client = new LinkedQl;
     ```

-3. To work with Linked QL's in-memory object storage, import and instantiate the *ODB* client. _(Coming soon)_
+3. To work with Linked QL's in-memory object database, import and instantiate the *ODB* client. _(Coming soon)_

     ```js
     // Import ODB as LinkedQl
-    import LinkedQl from '@linked-db/linked-ql';
+    import LinkedQl from '@linked-db/linked-ql/odb';

     // Create an instance.
     const LinkedQlClient = new LinkedQl;